daisvke/woody-woodpacker/README.md

 ### Keygen

 Our keygen function generates a random encryption key of a specified width using a given character set.
-It allocates memory for the key, seeds the random number generator with the current time, and selects random characters from the character set to build the key.
+It seeds the random number generator with the current time, and selects random characters from the character set to build the key.

 ### Data encryption
 * XOR-based Encryption